 When working with energy, to really allow a shift to occur, you have to be 100% present to what shows up and then feel it without reacting from the level of personality.
 So, on the contrary, you have to love that crap that comes up!
 You have to love what doesn’t feel good.

-But, by doing this little by little, you build up the capacity to hold for people what they thought was un-holdable.
+By doing this, little by little, you build up the capacity to hold for people what they thought was un-holdable.
 You step into information that people have been resisting and fearing, because we forget that what we resist, truly does persist.
-And shooing stuff that feels bad away with sage and candles and clanking bells – it doesn’t work people.
+And shooing stuff that feels bad away with sage and candles and clanking bells—it doesn’t work people.

 And, what we need to remember in all of this is to not go to so many energetic gym classes that it makes us so sore that we never want to go back.